pkpatricia/barrel-dev-best-practices/sprites.md

   @include sprite($icon-twitter);
 }
 .icon-twitter-png {
+  @include sprite-2x($icon-twitter);
-  @include sprite-2x($icon-twitter); // this mixin doesn't come standard, but you could easily make one for those users running IE8 on a retina display.
+  /* this mixin doesn't come standard, but you could easily make one for those users who like to run IE8 on a retina display and watch the world burn. */
 }
 ```